Food dehydration techniques are one of the easiest ways to preserve your figs and compared to some other fruits; the preparation is pretty minimal.

 Your dehydrator should have a “fruit” setting, but if not, you want them to dry at about 135 degrees.

 When you are learning how to dry figs in a dehydrator, remember that dehydration times can vary, so it’s wise to keep an eye on your figs throughout the day.
-Figs can take up to 24 hours to dehydrate thoroughly, but if you have prepared them properly, they should finish more quickly than that.
+Dehydrating figs in dehydrator can take up to 24 hours to dry thoroughly, but if you have prepared them properly, they should finish more quickly than that.

 However, the minimum dehydration time is roughly eight hours, so it’s a good idea to check your figs after about six hours and continue checking them frequently after that.
 Sometimes humidity levels and climate can affect drying time as well.